-Typically, in December of each year, management presents the operating budget, ten-year capital improvement program and ten-year financial plan to the Board's Environmental Quality and Operations Services, DC Water Retail Water and Sewer Rates and Finance and Budget Committees for their review.
-The budget is proposed for the following fiscal year (e.g. beginning October 1, 2022).
-The Committees review the budget documents in December through February and submit budget recommendations to the full Board in March.
-Typically, decisions are finalized and Board action on the budget is taken between March and April.
+In January of each year, management presents the operating budget, ten-year capital improvement program and ten-year financial plan to the Board's Environmental Quality and Operations Services, DC Water Retail Water and Sewer Rates and Finance and Budget Committees for their review.
+The budget is proposed for the following fiscal year (e.g. beginning October 1, 2023).
+The Committees review the budget documents through February and submit budget recommendations to the full Board in March.
+Decisions are finalized and Board action on the budget is taken between March and April.

-Upon budget adoption, the Budget Office publishes and distributes the approved budget book and ensures that DC Water's budget is included in the District of Columbia's budget submission, which is transmitted to the U.S. Congress for approval.
+Upon budget adoption, the Budget Office publishes and distributes the approved budget book.
+DC Water is required to submit its annual operating and ten-year capital budgets to the Mayor and the District of Columbia Council for review and comment.
+However, neither has the power to change DC Water's annual budgets.
+The District of Columbia includes DC Water's budgets in their submission to the U.S. Congress for approval.
 Once approved by Congress, the budget is effective October 1 of each year.